possiblemeatball/dexcom-browser-source/README.md

 # dexcom-browser-source

 OBS Python script providing a Browser Source to display Dexcom Glucose Monitor readings

+## Overview

+TODO:

+## Usage

+TODO:

+## License

+This Python script `dexcom-browser-source` is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.